Wrongful conviction of Juan Rivera: Conviction overturned

 In December 2011, Rivera's conviction was overturned a third and final time.
+Rivera was released from prison on January 6, 2012 after Lake County state's attorney Michael Waller announced he wouldn't attempt to appeal the ruling.
 The appellate court criticized the confession, noting the complete absence of any information that was not previously known to members of the investigation team.
 Each time Rivera gave information that was not already known, the information proved to be false.
 For example, Rivera claimed to have burned his clothing in a specific dumpster; there was no evidence of a previous fire in that dumpster.
 He also told investigators that there was another child at the scene — a boy — when there was only a 2-year-old girl.
 The only details Rivera was able to give investigators that could be corroborated were details that were already known to them.

 The appellate court criticized the prosecution for dismissing the DNA evidence.
 The prosecution presented two possible theories as to how the DNA could eliminate Rivera: contamination and previous sex with another man.
 Regarding the contamination theory, where the prosecution speculated that no sperm was recovered from the autopsy, but someone else's sperm came in contact with the swab sometime later, the courts dismissed it as "highly improbable".

 The courts similarly dismissed the theory that the victim was sexually active.
 The evidence presented by the prosecution to support Staker's being sexually active was evidence concerning an incident when she was molested at the age of 8 and an incident of masturbation, and extensive testimony about a pair of red lace panties that she owned.
 The defense argued that this evidence should never have been introduced because it violated the rape shield law.
 Typically, this law is invoked by prosecutors to limit the argument by the defense that the victim is the "type of person" who is more likely to engage in sexual activity; however, the law also bars prosecutors from presenting the same type of evidence.